 How well your cruise control will work on hills depends upon your speed, load and the steepness of the hills.
 When going up steep hills, you may have to step on the accelerator pedal to maintain your speed.
 When going downhill, you may have to brake or shift to a lower gear to keep your speed down.
-Of course, applying the brake takes you out of cruise control.
-Many drivers find this to be too much trouble and don't use cruise control on steep hills.
+Applying the brake or shifting into a lower gear will take you out of cruise control.
+If you need to apply the brake or shift to a lower gear due to the grade of the downhill slope, you may not want to attempt to use your cruise control feature.

-Ending Out of Cruise Control
+Ending Cruise Control

-There are four ways to turn off the cruise control:
+There are two ways to turn off the cruise control: